2024 Solar Incentives Guide for Paradise Valley, AZ - Tax Credits & Rebates

 Federal Solar Incentives

-Speaking with your local Paradise Valley solar panel installation expert is the best way to learn more about how the ITC applies to you.
+Your local Paradise Valley solar panel installation expert can offer more information about the ITC and how it applies to your situation.

-In August 2022, the ITC (now called the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
-For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can apply for a credit for 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
-Starting in 2023, it will also be easier to claim credits for energy storage systems with the new act.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
+For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can apply for a credit equal to 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
+Starting in 2023, it will also be easier to get credits for energy storage systems with the new act.

 State & Local Solar Incentives